With this new rule, OSHA is applying the insights of behavioral economics to improve workplace safety and prevent injuries and illnesses.

 Deadly Gas Release at Atlantic Coffee Industrial Solutions Asphyxiates Worker

 OSHA began an inspection November 12, 2015, at the Atlantic Coffee facility in Houston after the release of carbon dioxide asphyxiated a 53-year-old shift supervisor.
-Following its inspection, OSHA issued citations for nine serious violations.
 The employer did not provide proper training to its workers for stopping the release of a hazardous chemical.
 Additionally, the company did not have the proper procedures in place for stopping releases.

 Proposed penalties total $63,000.